Patt126/Ising/README.md

 ./ising_simulation
 ```

-The program's output will display the simulation results, including the energy and magnetization of the system as it evolves over time and temperature changes.
+The program's output will display the simulation results, including the energy and magnetization of the system as at each temperature.